 Maintain connections with trusted friends and family.
 Social isolation facilitates deception.
 Share your online dating experiences with people who care about you.
 They may notice red flags you’ve rationalized away.
 I’ve seen countless cases where victims ignored loved ones’ concerns, later realizing those outside perspectives were accurate.

 Educate yourself about manipulation tactics.
 Understanding psychological techniques like love bombing, gaslighting, and intermittent reinforcement makes you less susceptible to them.
-Knowledge genuinely is power when it comes to protecting yourself from emotional manipulation.
+Our article on digital love bombing explores one of catfishers’ most effective early-stage tactics.

 The broader implications: What catfishing reveals about modern society